selimslab/selimslab.github.io/_posts/tech/snippets/py/2018-9-24-analytics-drf.md

 ---
 layout: post
-title: a Django REST API for analytics of mobile user events
+title: a REST API for analytics of mobile user events
-tags: projects
+tags: python

-category: tech/projects
+category: tech/code-snippets
 ---

 an API to explore mobile user events